-For me Klapisch’s greatest and eternal claim to fame in the dance world was his creation of a montage the dispersed Paris Opera Ballet dancers in lockdown doing their utmost to stay in shape.
-From Etoiles to Corphees to Petits Rats, all doing barre in living rooms, back yards, balconies.
+For me Klapisch’s greatest and eternal claim to fame in the dance world was his creation of a montage the dispersed Paris Opera Ballet dancers in COVID lockdown doing their utmost to stay in shape.
+From etoiles to corphees to petits rats, they all did barre in living rooms, back yards, balconies.
 Released in the wretched pandemic’s darkest days, on April 20, 2020 right after cinemas and theaters had gone dark and cancelled their seasons (lest the nasty bug spread and kill us all!), the video touched viewers universally.
 Our hearts were breaking, aghast, that classical ballet dancers miss the daily group training classes, let alone performing.
 Merci beaucoup, Cédric!

 The best of RISE is yet to come.
 It’s in the grand finale chor’ed by Hofesh Shechter, the Israeli-born, London-based dance maker who has elevated rambling around on the ground to a bombastic fine art.
-I’m serious.
-I wouldn’t miss Shechter’s first foray into film choreography — at all.
+I wouldn’t miss Shechter’s first foray into film choreography.
 So, I’m going.

 Cédric Klapisch is the auteur of fourteen feature films and recipient of three César Awards.
-Another huge point up for Netflixing Americans is that Klapisch was showrunner on the first season of the hit Netflix series Call My Agent!.
+Another big score for Americans is that Klapisch was showrunner on the first season of the hit Netflix series Call My Agent!.
 His last feature, Someone, Somewhere, was screened at TFAFF in 2019 and his work was honored with a TFAFF Spotlight retrospective in 2014.
 Rise opened in France this past March to great critical and box-office success.